This content is provided by Chambers. Learn more about our methodology

-A well-liked junior with a broad chancery practice, who is effective in fraud and breach of fiduciary duty cases.
+A well-liked new silk with a broad chancery practice, who is effective in fraud and breach of fiduciary duty cases.
 He is admired for the quality of his advice and advocacy.
 His work also includes property, pensions and partnership disputes.

 Fenner Moeran QC